-It's very well said that world smiles with you.
-We all experience that smiling (irrespective of a genuine
+It's very well said that if you smile in then the whole world smiles with you.
+We all experience that smiling (irrespective of a genuine or fake smile) faces are more liked that neutral, sad or angry faces because smiling makes us feel better at the very core of our existence.

-generates happy feelings and also reduces level of stress hormone Cortisol and Epinephrine (secretion from Adrenaline gland).
+Smiling secretes a hormone called as Endorphin inside our brains that generates happy feelings and also reduces level of stress hormone Cortisol and Epinephrine (secretion from Adrenaline gland).
 Hence smiling at each other generates a positive feedback loop.

-This theory applies for smiling too and we widely witness it.
-More you smile at people in appropriate situations; more often you would get similar feedback from them.
-If you cannot portray a genuine smile, start smiling politely (in other words - fake smiling).
 Feedback from others in form of smiles, easiness, interest, or comfort displays would lead to positive feelings in your mind.
-Falling into a loop of initiation and feedback, your mental state starts to change.
-Sooner or later, you would start to portray a genuine smile unconsciously.
+After entering into a loop of initiation and feedback, your mental state starts to change.
+Sooner or later, you would start to portray a genuine smile, almost unconsciously.

 Related Articles: